Demopolis Chalk

 The Demopolis Chalk is a geological formation in North America, within the U.S. states of Alabama, Mississippi, and Tennessee.
-The chalk was formed by pelagic sediments deposited along the eastern edge of the Mississippi embayment during the middle Campanian stage of the Late Cretaceous.
+The chalk was formed by pelagic sediments deposited along the eastern edge of the Mississippi embayment during the middle Campanian age of the Late Cretaceous.
 It is a unit of the Selma Group and consists of the upper Bluffport Marl Member and a lower unnamed member.
 Dinosaur and mosasaur remains are among the fossils that have been recovered from the Demopolis Chalk.